I came up with the idea of making a Fresh Strawberry Simple Syrup, that could be used as a mixer in drinks, or to provide a base for a sorbet!

 - Pour the beautifully clear, red liquid into a jug.

 Store the Fresh Strawberry Simple Syrup in a bottle with a lid, in the fridge.

-Enjoy the beautiful, intense flavour of strawberries in this syrup.
+Finally, enjoy the beautiful, intense flavour of fresh strawberries in this syrup.